 Andreas Georgiou is a graduate of Durham University (LLB) and holds a Masters in International Financial Law with Distinction from King’s College London.
 Currently a PhD candidate at Durham Law School, Andreas is investigating the impact of the EU's financial stability policy agenda on the functioning of the common market for financial services under the supervision of Dr. Pierre Schammo and Professor Robert Schütze.
 His broader research interests include business regulation in the Internal Market, EU Financial Regulation and Company Law.
-In the past, Andreas has trained with the EU Department of the Cypriot Foreign Ministry and followed part of the Cypriot Bar course.
+In the past, Andreas trained with the EU Division of the Cypriot Foreign Ministry and followed part of the Cypriot Bar course.

 Maria Antonia holds a joint BA/MA (magna cum laude) from University of Catania (Italy) and a specialised diploma (magna cum laude ) from Scuola Superiore di Catania, an interdisciplinary centre for advanced studies.

 Before being awarded a Northern Bridge Doctoral Studentship, she clerked in the Court of Appeal and practised as a trainee lawyer in Italy.

 Funded by the Arts and Humanities Research Council, her research investigates the extent and justification for transnational solidarity in the EU by juxtaposing the contraction in the significance of Union citizenship as a source of social solidarity towards vulnerable migrant citizens, with the substantial demand for redistribution in the Eurozone after the sovereign debt crisis.
 Her doctoral studies are supervised by Professor Eleanor Spaventa and Dr Deirdre McCann.